karmab/kcli-ztp/README.md

 This repository provides a plan which deploys a vm where:

-- openshift-baremetal-install is downloaded with the specific version and tag specified (and renamed openshift-install)
+- openshift-install is downloaded with the specific version and tag specified.
-- stop the nodes to deploy through redfish
+- stop the nodes to deploy through redfish.
-- launch the install against a set of baremetal nodes.
+- launch the install against a set of baremetal nodes using Agent Based Install.
 Virtual ctlplanes and workers can also be deployed.

 The automation can be used for additional scenarios:

-- only deploying the virtual infrastructure needed for a baremetal ipi deployment
+- only deploying the virtual infrastructure needed to emulate a baremetal deployment.
-- deploying a spoke cluster (either multinodes or SNO) through ZTP on top of the deployed Openshift
+- deploying a spoke cluster (either multinode or SNO) through ZTP on top.

-## Why

-- To deploy baremetal using `bare minimum` on the provisioning node
-- To ease deployments by providing an automated mechanism

 ### Requirements